dominicschaff/utility/README.md

 8. Sensor information.
 9. Android version, names and codes included
 10. WiFi scanner (but seems to only work on some devices)
-11. Test if you device supports a second display
 12. Open Street maps browser.
 13. Car dock (takes a photo every x seconds, and routes to a location)
 14. Scrum Poker